Tracing and Reversing Edits in LLMs: Tracing Edits

-Sec.~\ref{sec:cossim} demonstrated that we can identify which weights are edited based on the elevated \pcs scores, and Sec.~\ref{sec:pred} further showed that the edited relation can be effectively predicted.
-These results naturally lead to the question whether we can directly predict the edited fact itself.
-In this section, we cast the task as identifying the edited object $o'$, introduce our proposed solution in Sec.~\ref{ssec:6:approach}, and present the corresponding results in Sec.~\ref{ssec:6:results}.
+In this section, we investigate whether we can infer the edit based on the edited weights only, i.e., without having the editing prompt.
+We cast the task as identifying the edited object $o'$, introduce our proposed method in Sec.~\ref{ssec:6:approach}, and present the corresponding results in Sec.~\ref{ssec:6:results}.

-Formally, given an edited weight matrix $W'_{V_i}$, resulting from an editing operation $(s_i,r_i,o_i \rightarrow o'_i)$, where $i \in \{1,...,n\}$, and access to the original model $\mathcal{M}_{\theta}$, with vocabulary $\mathcal{V}$, that contains all the original model weights $\theta$ including the matrix $W_V$ that is adapted when editing the model, our objective is to generate the edited object $o'_i$ based on the edited weight matrix $W_{V_i}$ and the model $\mathcal{M}_{\theta}$.
-Notably, to simulate a scenario that is as realistic as possible, we assume no access to the editing prompt or any part of the original fact $(s_i,r_i,o_i)$.